 \section{Molecule-meson scattering amplitudes}

 We are interested in the universal properties of the systems of three $B/B^*$ mesons.
 This includes scattering processes, such as the scattering of $B$ and $B^*$ particles off the $Z_b$ and $Z'_b$, as well as bound states of three $B/B^*$ mesons.
 The corresponding information can be extracted from the integral equations for $ZB$ scattering where possible bound states appears as simple poles in the scattering amplitude below threshold.
-If such bound states exist, they must be bound due to the Efimov effect \cite{Efimov}.
+If such bound states exist, they must be bound due to the Efimov effect~\cite{Efimov}.

-At leading order, it is sufficient work with integral equations for the $ZB$ scattering amplitudes that contain only two-body interactions.
+At LO, it is sufficient work with integral equations for the $ZB$ scattering amplitudes that contain only two-body interactions.
 In channels without shallow trimer states, three-body interactions are strongly suppressed \cite{Bedaque:1997qi,Bedaque:1998mb}.
 Observables become independent of the cutoff $\Lambda$ used to regulate the loop integrals for large momenta.
 If three-body bound states are present and the Efimov effect occurs, however, the integral equations with two-body interaction only will display a strong cutoff dependence and a three-body interaction is required for renormalization already at leading order \cite{Bedaque:1998kg,Bedaque:1998km}.
 The running of the three-body interaction is governed by a limit cycle and thus vanishes at special, log-periodically spaced values of the cutoff.
 In particular, at leading order it is always possible to tune these three-body terms to zero by working at an appropriate value of the cutoff $\Lambda$~\cite{Hammer:2000nf}.
 The value of $\Lambda$ can then be directly related to the three-body parameter $\Lambda_*$ which specifies the three-body force~\cite{Bedaque:1998kg,Bedaque:1998km}.
 This particular behaviour can also be found using machine learning, see~\cite{Kaspschak:2021hbc}.

 The presence of bound states can therefore be investigated by investigating the cutoff dependence of the scattering amplitudes in different channels of $ZB$ scattering.